denemorhun-nava/nava-qa-interview/README.md

 You are testing the Login Flow for a [NAVA application](https://denemorhun-nava.github.io/nava-qa-interview/).

-- Login is handled through a mocked backend API and mocked user data store.
+- Login is handled through a mocked backend API and user data store.
 - The login page has frontend field validations for username and password.
-- After the user clicks Sign-in, the mocked backend determines whether the user is allowed to log in.
+- After the user clicks Sign-in, the mocked backend determines whether the user has access.
 - Users may have different account states, such as active, locked, or disabled.
 - Users may have different roles, such as admin or standard user.
 - Users must log in before accessing the dashboard or continuing their main workflow.